 Synopsis: Michel, his wife, and their three daughters are on their way to their vacation when they stop at a gas station.
 There, Michel is recognized by Harry, an old friend from high school.
 It begins as a banal family comedy.
 Then little by little, the film discreetly metamorphoses into a grandiose psychological thriller.
 Tension sets in, unnoticed.

 French horror film produced by Alexandre Aja which gathers the Belgian actress Cécile de France (funny having in her last name “From France” and being Belgian) and the French actress Maïwenn.
 This is a quite bloody French movie and perfect for watchers that like it when it is brutal.

 Synopsis: In a dark atmosphere, two teenage girls settle down for the weekend in a country house with the family of one of them.

 It is difficult to evoke Martyrs without mentioning its complicated distribution.
-It started with a ban of PG 18 in France, making less likely the network of theaters to want to distribute the film, postponement of the release, scandal in the press, negotiations with the Ministry of Culture.
+It started with a ban of PG 18 in France, making it less likely for the network of theaters to want to distribute the film, postponement of the release, scandal in the press, and negotiations with the Ministry of Culture.
 The least that can be said is that Pascal Laugier’s second film has caused a lot of ink to flow and will have forged a solid reputation even before the film is shown.

-Synopsis: In the 1970s, a little girl, Lucie, escaped from a factory where she was kidnapped and tortured without any real reason and even fewer culprits.
+Synopsis: In the 1970s, a little girl, Lucie, escaped from a factory where she was kidnapped and tortured without any real reason and with even fewer culprits.
 Gathered in an orphanage, she struggles to regain her serenity but finds another girl, Anna, a friend and above all a point of stability to which she can cling.
 Fifteen years later she believes she has found those who did this to her and is now seeking revenge.

 Amer is that kind of movie that divides the opinion of the audience, either you will appreciate it or find it pretty boring.
 It has to be seen as a visual and sound artwork.